BaseMax/MetaImageOnline/PROJECT.md

-# MetaImageOnline
+# Meta-Image Online

 MetaImageOnline is a lightweight, web-based image inspection tool that validates image files, extracts technical properties (dimensions, format, size), and reads embedded metadata (EXIF, GPS, camera, author, etc.) directly in the browser.

 The project is designed to be dependency-light, privacy-friendly, and extensible for advanced image analysis workflows.